Tilbage til Blog

 Collect referrals

-Collecting referrals is another useful option for finding and hiring developers.
+Collecting referrals is another useful way to find and hire developers.
 This doesn’t hurt anybody and just enlarges the group of interviewees you’re ready to assess.

 Referrals can sometimes prove to be a stroke of luck.
 Anyone in your company or professional network could know the potential team member you need without being aware of it until it’s mentioned.

-Asking the members in your company (or professional network) about referrals makes reaching desired tech experts easier and faster (provided that the contacts you talked with do indeed have a referral to suggest).
+Asking members of your company (or professional network) for referrals makes it easier and faster to reach the tech experts you need (provided the contacts you talk to do indeed have a referral to suggest).

 Be inspired by competitors and companies alike